Did you know that you can order live chickens in the mail? Here is my experience with mail-order chicks.

 The Beginning of the Story

-My mom and I volunteer at a free clinic, and a couple of our co-workers/volunteers have chicken coops.
-In addition to hearing about their chickens, we have been privy to a few dozen or so fresh eggs from time to time.
+My mom and I volunteered at a free clinic, and a couple of our co-workers/volunteers had chicken coops.
+In addition to hearing about their chickens, we had been privy to a few dozen or so fresh eggs from time to time.
 My mom had started looking at chicken coops and told me she was thinking about getting one.
 I showed her a picture of a coop that was at our local wholesale club that I had snapped with my phone – she wasn’t the only one who wanted her own hens.
 Next thing you know, we both had new chicken coops.

 February 2015

 We started preparing early for our little chicks.
 We originally tried to get some from a local farmer, but he didn’t have any to sell.
 I asked him where would be a good place to get them and he referred me to Mt.
 Healthy.
-I would never have thought about ordering chickens through the mail.
-So I contacted them and in just a couple of weeks our baby chickens were in the mail.
+(I would never have thought about ordering chickens through the mail.)
+So I contacted them and in just a couple of weeks, our baby chickens were in the mail.

 Inside our “package” were 19 healthy little chicks.
 I took them out and placed them in a large green bin which served as their nursery.
 It was complete with a heat lamp, thermometer, pine shavings, feed, and water.